General Presentation Information

 We suggest presenters use this Guide to Avoiding Plagiarism to properly cite your presentation.

-Use Presenters Source Document as an example to organize your various citations.
+Use the Source Document as an example for organizing citations.

 Both full-time advisors and faculty with advising responsibilities and duties provide effective academic advising.
 No doubt, members of either group can cite both good and bad examples of the other providing guidance to students.
 We request that presenters review their presentations for examples of stereotyping, labeling, or generalizing negative comments about the other and delete such references.
 We also request that during your presentation you assist the participants in your session to avoid using the session as a stage for making negative comments about one group of advisors or the other.

 Together we can enhance academic advising delivered by everyone on our campuses: full-time advisors, faculty, or administrators!
 Remember that our participants all have a deep belief in effective advising for students or they would not be attending the Annual Conference.

 Speaker Ready Room - It is important that participants feel you are confident and rehearsed in your session.
 There will be a Speaker Ready Room available (equipped with an LCD projector, computer sound, and internet access) for presenters to use to practice, double check equipment, or store material for their sessions - use this room whenever you like.
 Ask when you check-in at the conference for the room’s exact location or look on the map in your program for the Speaker Ready Room.